teamcotton/Norbert-Spark/apps/frontend/e2e/readme.txt

-All email addresses used for successful tests must be uniquexw
+All email addresses used for successful tests must be unique